MiamiOH-CSE274/Portfolio/README.md

 * HashTable:
 * https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/liy28?source=cbc
 * (1) add(): If grow() does not get called, assuming hash() and modulus calculation take constant time, then add() would be O(n) theoretically in the worst case, since I implemented add() using linear probing, which could go through every bucket to search for an empty spot.
 However, in real-life cases, linear probing takes constant time and therefore add() should be O(1) on average.
 If grow() gets called, then add() would be O(n).
 See (6) grow().
 * (2) remove(): The running time of remove() really depends on how much time linear probing takes and, as I analyzed above, linear probing takes constant time in real-life cases.
-So, remove() is O(1), providing that hash() and modulus calculation take constant time.
+So, remove() is O(1), providing hash() and modulus calculation take constant time.
 * (3) find(): If we assume exception call takes constant time, find() would be constant, considering the analysis above about the running time of linear probing and hash() as well as modulus calculation.
 * (4) keyExists(): find() plays an essential role on deciding how much time keyExists() take, so keyExists() is O(1).
 * (5) size(): Returning a value takes constant time and therefore size() is O(1).